-"Loss on disposal of intangible assets," which was included in "Other" under extraordinary losses in the previous fiscal year, is presented as a separate line item from the current fiscal year due to its increased importance.
-"Loss on disposal of intangible assets" for the previous fiscal year was 66 million yen.
+"Reversal of allowance for doubtful accounts," which was included in "Other" under extraordinary profit in the previous fiscal year, is presented as a separate line item from the current fiscal year due to its increased importance.
+"Reversal of allowance for doubtful accounts" for the previous fiscal year was 3 million yen.